 Our Board's Goals

-The State Board endorsed five goals as the system's strategic priorities at their September 2017 meeting.
+The State Board endorsed six goals as their strategic priorities at their August 2018 meeting.
 The goals are designed to raise educational attainment, open more doors to college education — particularly for our fast-growing adult population — and build upon our tradition of excellence.

 The State Board for Community and Technical Colleges (SBCTC) supports core administrative computer/software systems for all 34 community and technical colleges.
 A decade ago, the current legacy systems were deemed to be at risk according to an external IT infrastructure/applications study.
 Following a readiness assessment performed by a leading technology firm, the community and technical college system embarked on an enterprise resource planning (ERP) project to replace the 35-year-old legacy systems.